mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper on record linkage for abundance estimation using aerial surveys:

+Lu, X., M.B.
+Hooten, A. Kaplan, J.N.
+Womble, and M.R.
+Bower.
+(2022).
+Improving wildlife population inference from aerial imagery data through entity resolution.
+Journal of Agricultural, Biological, and Environmental Statistics, 27: 364-381.

 * New paper on how to infer sources in mechanistic spatio-temporal models:

 Okasaki, C., M.B.
 Hooten, and A.M.
 Berdahl.
-(In Press).
+(2022).
 Source reconstruction for spatio-temporal physical statistical models.
-Spatial Statistics.
+Spatial Statistics, 52: 100707.

 * New paper accepted on mechanistic spatio-temporal models for spatial data: